-This Webinar will provide an overview of current excipient related regulations in India for the domestic and export markets along with a preview of some potential emerging challenges.
+This Webinar provided an overview of current excipient related regulations in India for the domestic and export markets along with a preview of some potential emerging challenges.

 - Overview of responsible agencies and standards for drug regulation in India